BC Celebration Day - 16 May, 2021

 Bringing the 'Self' Into Physiotherapy Practice - We Can't Talk Therapeutic Alliance Without Knowing Ourselves

-This presentation will discuss the importance of self-awareness regarding how therapist’s self-identify, feel safe, and how they tend to relate to people.
-It will provide application in terms of how this impacts the scope for achieving quality therapeutic alliance, how it drives clinical reasoning, and can create clinical bias, struggles with the profession and burn out.
+This presentation discusses the importance of self-awareness regarding how therapist’s self-identify, feel safe, and how they tend to relate to people.
+It provides application in terms of how this impacts the scope for achieving quality therapeutic alliance, how it drives clinical reasoning, and can create clinical bias, struggles with the profession and burn out.

 Speaker: Anniken Chadwick